mendix/docs/content/appstore/app-services/invoice-processing.md

 3. Select the check box to agree to the **Terms & Conditions**.
 4. Click **Enable Trial**.
 A page opens and confirms that the your request has been received.
 5. Wait until your request is processed.
 It can take more than at least 15 minutes for the system to process your request.
 After your request is processed, you will receive an email that says the app service is ready to be used.
-6. Click the link in the email to go to the [Company Subscriptions](/appstore/general/app-store-overview#company-subscriptions) page and log in there.
-This page gives an overview of all the subscriptions of your organization.
+6. Click the link in the email to go to the [My Subscriptions](/appstore/general/app-store-overview#my-subscriptions) page and log in there.
+This page shows all the products that you have trials for.
 7. Click **Invoice Processing** to open the [service management dashboard](/appstore/general/app-store-overview#service-management-dashboard).
-8. Follow the instructions in the [Creating Binding Keys](/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create a license token.
+8. Follow the instructions in the [Creating Binding Keys](/app-store-overview#creating-binding-keys) section in the *Marketplace Overview* to create binding keys.
+Save the keys somewhere safe.
+You need to use them later to [configure](#configure) the keys in your app.

 #### 2.1.2 Subscribing to the App Service